Alethio36/mediastack/docs/roadmap.md

-  library (no root, no docker): arr renames/upgrades stay quiet, real losses alert once, an emptied root is refused, the guard floor holds, and an unreadable timestamp fails loud — each check was proven to fail against the bug it guards.
+  library (no root, no docker): arr renames/upgrades stay quiet, real losses alert once, an emptied root is refused, the guard floor holds, and an unreadable timestamp fails loud — each check was proven to fail against the bug it guards. `scripts/test-handover.sh` pins the one-time UID ownership
+  handover: the migration only marks it (never stops services from `upgrade` or the panel timer), `up` stops before it chowns, a failed chown keeps the marker, and a second `up` is a no-op.
 All run in the lint workflow beside shellcheck, the front-door safety audit, the placeholder-host guard and a no-literal-`\n`-in- notifications guard.
 Still to come: a `--dry-run` smoke test.
 - First-class host-to-host migration (a `migrate` / export-import verb) — turns